NAME¶

 Idmapped mount

-is specified, create an idmapped mount to the target user
+If idmap is specified, create an idmapped mount to the target user

 namespace in the container.
 The idmap option supports a custom mapping